jamiedsmith95/TheDigit/README.md

 - Macros

 ### Layers
 Layers allow the user to change the function of the keys they have access to as well as the ability to change the chords they have access to.
 For example, a number layer could change the main 8 keys to the numbers 1 to 8, with 9 and 0 put as an easy to reach chord.
 Additional layers can then be added for virtually unlimited functionality.
+Layers can be activated in multiple ways allowing for enhanced customisation.

+1. They can be toggled on or off.
+2. They can be turned momentarily on, this means that the layer is deactivated if the key or chord is released.
+3. They can be turned on while all other layers are deactivated.

 ### Chords
 Chords are triggered by pressing two or more keys down at the same time (within a small tolerance).
 With the available combinations of two keys the user now has more than enough inputs available for the alphabet and the more common punctuation.